 The Harley-Davidson Street Bob is a motorcycle that caught my eye as I was trawling through a Harley showroom a few weeks back.
-Not overly expensive and fairly minimal in design and accessories, this is a fairly easy motorcycle to mount mobile electronics to.
+Using a Dyna chassis, not overly expensive and fairly minimal in design and accessories, this is a fairly easy motorcycle to mount mobile electronics to.

 The photo that accompanies this article is of a Harley-Davidson Street Bob cockpit.
 The first thing that hits me is all that handlebar space.
 That’s the best place to mount a phone, GPS, camera or drink holder.
 The clutch is fairly high up because of the handlebar shape so I’m recommending the handlebar mount.
 I think the Harley-Davidson Street Bob clutch is too high for mounting anything.